 Consequently, it wasn’t until after I had the camera for some time that I actually thought to try out live view, which locks up the mirror and shows a video version of the live image on the rear display.
 At first the feature seemed very counterintuitive, since I was completely used to looking at the traditional kind of “live” view – the one seen through the viewfinder.
 On top of this, with live view enabled the normal autofocus system is turned off – or, more correctly, works in a very different way.
 However, once I did start to use live view I realized that it is one of the most significant and useful features of the Canon 5D Mark II for certain types of photography.
 How is it useful?
 Here is a list:

 - Live histogram – You can display a live histogram on the rear screen in live view.
 This histogram display updates instantaneously as the scene changes or as you make exposure adjustments.
 Rather than making an exposure, checking the histogram, making adjustments, and then shooting again – you can simply get it right the first time.

 - Manual focus – In many cases live view provides the very best method for achieving accurate manual focus.
 While you can manually focus on the ground glass of the normal viewfinder, really critical manual focus is very difficult using that approach.
-However, with live view you can zoom in to 5X or 10X magnification and focus precisely on any point in the frame by moving the portion of the image shown in the magnified view.
+However, with live view you can zoom in to 5X or 10X or higher magnification and focus precisely on any point in the frame by moving the portion of the image shown in the magnified view.
 This is like having a 10x loupe built into the camera.
 There are more advantages related to manual focusing, but I’ll break them out separately below.